YariSPB/RemindMe/README.md

 # RemindMe
-Android app to remind me things to do
+MAUI .NET app to remind me things to do for Android phone